Obama, in final U.N. speech, pushes for nuclear-free world

 "When North Korea tests a bomb, that endangers all of us, and any country that breaks this basic bargain must face consequences," he said.

+North Korea claimed on Sept.
+9 that it had successfully conducted a test of a nuclear warhead.
+The explosion, which may be its most powerful so far, coincided with the 68th anniversary of the country's founding.

+The United States and other countries such as Japan have been lobbying for the Security Council to adopt a fresh sanctions resolution on the isolated country.

-On the South China Sea, Obama pointed to the need to resolve the rows there in a peaceful manner based on international law, warning against China's militarization of outposts in the waters.
+On the South China Sea, Obama pointed to the need to resolve the rows there in a peaceful manner based on international law, indirectly urging Beijing to abide by a recent U.N. tribunal ruling against its territorial claims in the waters.

 "In the South China Sea, a peaceful resolution of disputes offered by law will mean far greater stability than the militarization of a few rocks and reefs," he said.